-Samples of Capstone projects/essays and dissertations can be found in the ERF.
+Samples of Capstone projects/essays and dissertations can be found in Criterion 2.5 in the ERF.

 2.5.b.
 Assessment of the extent to which this Criterion is met and an analysis of the school's strengths, weaknesses and plans relating to this Criterion.